...

 Constant Buzzing Noise

 A loud, vibrating buzz often points to a loose transformer box.
-You might wonder, “Why is my furnace making a buzzing noise?”
 Often, it is because the transformer changes voltage for your controls, and if the mounting screws loosen, the box vibrates against the metal cabinet.

-Alternatively, if you notice the furnace making a buzzing noise before the fan kicks on, a failing inducer motor (the small fan that runs before the main blower) creates a distinct buzz before it dies completely.
+You can also notice the furnace making a buzzing noise before the fan kicks on.
+If that happens, a failing inducer motor (the small fan that runs before the main blower) is causing this distinct buzz.
+The motor is more likely to die completely.

 Clicking (Continuous or Rapid)